its4utuff/gorgias-help/src/helpdesk/01-integrations.rst

 You can connect Elev.io to Gorgias.
 This way:

-- Customers can start a chat conversation from Elev.io
+- Customers can start chat conversations from Elev.io.
-- Customers can send you an email that will receive in Gorgias
+- Customers can email you.
+You'll receive their emails in Gorgias.

 .. figure:: /_static/img/helpdesk/integrations/elevio.png
     :width: 500